kubernetes/kubernetes/docs/proposals/sysctl.md

 - One could imagine to offer certain non-namespaced sysctls as well which taint a host such that only containers with compatible sysctls settings are scheduled there.
 This is considered *out of scope* to schedule pods with certain sysctls onto certain hosts according to some given rules.
 This must be done manually by the admin, e.g. by using taints and tolerations.

+- (Next to namespacing) *isolation* is the key requirement for a sysctl to be unconditionally allowed in a pod spec.
+There are the following alternatives:

+  1. allow only namespaced **and** isolated sysctls (= safe) in the API
+  2. allow only namespaced **and** isolated sysctls **by-default** and make all other namespaced sysctls with unclear or weak isolation (= unsafe) opt-in by the cluster admin.

+  For v1.4 only a handful of *safe* sysctls are defined.
+There are known, non-edge-case use-cases (see above) for a number of further sysctls.
+Some of them (especially the ipc sysctls) will probably be promoted onto the whitelist of safe sysctls in the near future when Kubernetes implements better resource isolation.

+  On the other hand, especially in the `net.*` hierarchy there are a number of very low-level knobs to tune the network stack.
+They might be necessary for classes of applications requiring high-performance or realtime behavior.
+It is hard to forsee which knobs will be necessary in the future.
+At the same time the `net.*` hierarchy is huge making deep analysis on a 1-on-1 basis hard.
+If there is no way to use them at-your-own-risk, those users are forced into the use of privileged containers.
+This might be a security threat and a no-go for certain environments.
+Sysctls in the API (even if unsafe) in contrast allow finegrained control by the cluster admin without essentially opening up root access to the cluster nodes for some users.

+  This requirement for a large number of accessible sysctls must be balanced though with the desire to have a minimal API surface: removing certain (unsafe) sysctls from an official API in a later version (e.g. because they turned out to be problematic for the node health) is problematic.

+  To balance those two desires the API can be split in half: one official way to declare *safe* sysctls in a pod spec (this one will be promoted to beta and stable some day) and an alternative way to define *unsafe* sysctls.
+Possibly the second way will stay alpha forever to make it clear that unsafe sysctls are not a stable API of Kubernetes.
+Moreover, for all *unsafe* sysctls an opt-in policy is desirable, only controllable by the cluster admin, not by each cluster user.

 ## Analysis of Sysctls of Interest